cubiclesoft/php-filemanager/README.md

 File Manager and Editor
 =======================

-A fantastic mobile-friendly file manager, code editor, and file previewer for the web.
+A fantastic mobile-friendly, web-based file manager, code editor, and file previewer.
 Can be used to create HTML/CSS/Javascript embeds for websites, a web-based file sharing portal, and much more.
 Choose from a MIT or LGPL license.

 ![File Manager and Editor](https://user-images.githubusercontent.com/1432111/90663402-73dc9480-e1fe-11ea-8ea6-d5952d177f15.png)